-[INFOGRAPHIC] The 5 Ws for Building a Strong Cybersecurity Plan
+6 Questions for Building and Scaling a Cybersecurity Plan

 Creating a cybersecurity plan is the first step in starting secure and staying secure.
 Consider this when planning a budget, getting support from staff, and creating company goals.
-Here are the five essential Ws for getting started.
+Here are six essential questions to ask yourself when getting started.

 Don’t wait until there is a problem to start thinking about a cybersecurity plan.
-A company may not consider cybersecurity in their budgeting.
+You may not have considered cybersecurity in your budget.
 When there is an attack, the costs – both to the bottom line and to your reputation – can be substantial.
-When creating a budget, consider allowing for investments in strengthening your cybersecurity.
+When creating a budget, consider allowing for investments to strengthen your cybersecurity.
 It could be for outside support, tools and services, or upgrades to hardware.
-In the long run it may be less expensive to consider these preventative measures now than to deal with the fallout of a costly attack later.
+In the long run, it may be less expensive to consider these preventative measures now than to deal with the fallout of a costly attack later.

 There’s no better time than the present.
 It’s never too late to start, and if you have a cybersecurity plan in place, we advise revisiting it regularly to make improvements.